StasyanOi/java-ast/README.md

 # java-ast

-supports parsing java code to AST for while and for loops, basic ifs (without else), expressions with numbers and 1 letter varaiables and declarations
+Supports parsing java code to AST for while and for loops, basic ifs (without else), expressions with numbers and 1 letter varaiables and declarations

-Put java files into java folder and run the Main class
+Put java files into java folder and run the Main class,the assoisated dot files will aprear in ASTs folder